M-Outlaw/BootCamp-Mod-20-Animal_Shelter_Analysis/README.md

 We plan to use the following for the project:
 - Pandas for data cleaning
 - SQL for our database
-- Python Machine Learing Classifier Model
+- Python (SciKitLearn- Machine Learing Classifier Model
 - Tableau for dashboard presentation

 ## Challenges